 Inclusion of human values and ethics, exposure to Yogasana:

 AIM is one of the first institutes in India where values and ethics have been integrated to the learning process on a compulsory basis.
-The students are required to attend programmes on spirituality and Yoga at Vivekananda Kendra, Guwahati.
+The students are required to attend programmes on spirituality and Yoga conducted by Vivekananda Kendra, Guwahati.
 They also do compulsory social works among the socially deprived section of the society.
-Ethics and non corporate management is a unique paper of the Institute.
+Ethics and Non Corporate Management is a unique paper of the Institute.

 State-of-the-Art syllabus, which is continuously upgraded: